Has Your Naturally Frizzy Hair Taken Over?

 Humidity or No Humidity

 You see, humidity or moisture in the air only aggravates the issue, but doesn’t cause it.
 Our hair is truly a complex structure of three unique layers and countless cells.
 Understanding this structure helps us to understand why frizzy hair happens.

 1. The first layer, known as the medulla is a loosely packed, chaotic area near the center of the hair.

 2. The second layer of hair is the cortex that contains most of the fiber mass.
 It is mostly made up of structural lipids and keratin proteins.

 3. Lastly, the third layer of hair which is the outer layer is called the cuticle.
-And it is one you are more likely familiar with, as we often talk or read about the hair cuticles.
+And it is the one you are more likely familiar with, as we often talk or read about the hair cuticles.
 This layer is surprisingly made up of dead overlapping cells that form together to protect your hair.

-Frizzy hair occurs when the third layer, a.k.a. cuticle of your hair is raised instead of smooth and flat.
+Frizzy hair occurs when the third layer, a.k.a. the cuticle of your hair is raised instead of smooth and flat.

 Why would your hair cuticles raise?
 Lack of moisture or loss of moisture.
 Cuticles literally lift up to absorb moisture in the air.
 Explains a lot right?

 And a raised cuticle allows moisture to pass through, swelling the strands.
 Thus causing your hair to appear frizzy and dry instead of defined or smooth.